gefendioglu/Cpp_Practices/Cpp_Features/18_Return_Value.md

 /----------------------------------------------
 /----------------------------------------------

--**Example**: When function return value is reference, then the function is a L-Value
+**Example** : When function return value is reference, then the function is a L-Value

 ```cpp
 #include <iostream>